Q.1: What is the prostate?

 - Men whose fathers or brothers have had it

-- Men who consume a diet high in animal fat
+- Men who consume a diet rich in red meats, animal fats or processed foods

 Q.3: What role does testosterone play in prostate cancer?